hashicorp/vault/website/source/guides/identity/policy-templating.html.md

 | `identity.groups.names.<<group name>>.metadata.<<metadata key>>`       | Metadata associated with the group for the given key                         |

-> **NOTE:** Identity groups are not directly attached to a token and an entity can be associated with multiple groups.
+-> **NOTE:** Identity groups are not directly attached to a token and an entity can be associated with multiple groups.
 Therefore, in order to reference a group, the **group ID** or **group name** must be provided (e.g.
 `identity.groups.ids.59f001d5-dd49-6d63-51e4-357c1e7a4d44.name`).

-**Example:**
+Example:

+This policy allows users to change their own password given that the username and password are defined in the `userpass` auth method.

 ```hcl
 path "auth/userpass/users/{{identity.entity.aliases.auth_userpass_6671d643.name}}/password" {